Azure/azure-sdk-for-c/sdk/samples/iot/README.md

     }
   ```

 - **Telemetry**: The Temperature Controller sends a JSON message with the property name `workingSet` and a `double` value for the current working set of the device memory in KiB.
-Each Temperature Sensor sends a JSON message with the property name `temperature` and a `double` value for the current temperature.
+Also, each Temperature Sensor sends a JSON message with the property name `temperature` and a `double` value for the current temperature.

 ### IoT Provisioning Sample